AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cue-lists/cue-list-timing.md

 >   **50%** means that the 2^nd^ fixture will start fading when
 >   the first one is half way through its fade.

-To change the fixture order when using overlap, press \[Set Fixture Order\].
+To change the fixture order when using overlap, press <Keys.SoftKey>Set Fixture Order</Keys.SoftKey>.
 Normally this is the order in which you selected the fixtures when you programmed the cue.
 The Fixture window shows the fixture order in large green numbers.
 Reorder the fixtures by pressing <Keys.SoftKey>Step Number</Keys.SoftKey> then type the start number on the numeric